-Troke, M., Moore, A.P., Maillardet, F.J., Hough, A. and Cheek, E. (2001) A new, comprehensive normative database of lumbar spine ranges of motion Clinical rehabilitation, 15 (4). pp. 371-379.
+Troke, M., Moore, A, Maillardet, F.J., Hough, A. and Cheek, Liz (2001) A new, comprehensive normative database of lumbar spine ranges of motion Clinical Rehabilitation, 15 (4). pp. 371-379.
 ISSN 0269-2155Full text not available from this repository.

 Aims and objectives: To generate gender-specific and broadly based age-related indices for normative lumbar ranges of motion for all planes of movement.
 Design: This was a repeated measures prospective study of spinal range of motion in a sample of volunteer subjects utilizing a portable modified CA6000 Spine Motion Analyzer (Orthopedic Systems Inc., Union City, CA, USA).
 Setting: Data collection was carried out in a variety of community locations including fire, police and ambulance stations, offices and community centres.
 Subjects: A total of 405 asymptomatic subjects (196 female, 209 male) were recruited, aged 16–90 years, from sedentary, mixed and physically demanding occupations.
 Methodology: Indices of lumbar spine ranges of motion were measured in standing following a standardized protocol for sagittal flexion/extension, coronal lateral flexion and horizontal axial rotation movements.
 Results: Male and female normative flexion ranges declined by approximately 40% (72–40 degrees) across the age spectrum.
 Extension declined the greatest, by approximately 76% (29–6 degrees) overall.
 In lateral flexion male and female ranges declined approximately 43% (29–15 degrees) in each direction (total 58–30 degrees).
 In axial rotation no age-related decline was observed and ranges of motion remained at approximately 7 degrees in each direction (total 14 degrees) across all the ages of the subject group.
 Conclusions: Data have been generated that provide comprehensive, gender-specific, broadly based and age-related indices for normative lumbar ranges of motion in all planes of movement.
 These are applicable to individuals throughout adult life, from adolescence through to old age.